mahdi-b/symTyper_docs/defs.rst

 Corrected Output Per Clade
 ++++++++++++++++++++++++++

-This file fomat is similar to that in :ref:`correctedAll` execpt that the `subtype` list represents the corrected (or effective), rather than initial, subtypes
+This file format is similar to that in :ref:`correctedAll` except that the `subtype` list represents the corrected (or effective), rather than initial, subtypes.